tyreer/store-exercise/README.md

 + React Spring
 + Styled Components

 I took this as an opportunity to get more familiar with using `React Hooks`.
-There are no class components and all state is managed via hooks.
+There are no class components and all state is managed via hooks. 🤯

 Also explored the `Styled Components` css-in-js library.
 First time using it, but I thought it was great!
 Loved being able to nest rules as I'd done with `Sass` or `post-css css-next` projects, and generally write familiar CSS.

-`React Spring` is also pretty new to me, so it was great to use it for the section transitions.
+`React Spring` is also pretty new to me, so I tried it out for section transitions.